 Zirconia bridges offer a clear advantage for patients seeking longevity and visual appeal.

-The cost of zirconia bridges can vary depending on several factors:
+The cost of zirconia bridge can vary depending on several factors:

 - Number of units involved